-Cozy up with a bowl of Roasted Butternut Squash Soup made with roasted butternut squash, apple, and sage- a delicious fall soup that is vegan adaptable.
+Cozy up with a bowl of Roasted Butternut Squash Soup made with roasted butternut squash, apples and sage- a delicious fall soup that is vegan- adaptable.

 Awareness is like the sun.
 When it shines on things they are transformed.

 This Roasted Butternut Squash Soup with sage, apple, ginger and coconut is so cozy and comforting.
 It’s made with very humble ingredients, yet feels decadent!
 Vegan and gluten-free, it is topped with a swirl of warmed coconut milk and toasted pumpkin seeds.

 Apples give this Butternut Soup the perfect amount of sweetness and tartness to balance the creamy nutty earthy flavor of the butternut squash.
 Butternuts and Apples love to be together and complement each other well.
 A good marriage.

 This soup is so tasty served up with my favorite crusty bread or even sourdough croutons!

 - butternut squash ( you can also sub other winter squash- Hubbard, delicata, kabocha, etc.) you’ll need roughly 4 cups, cooked.

 - apple- golden delicious, gala, pink lady, honey crisp, – a slightly sweet apple works best here